Lohith016/Lohith016/README.md

-# Hi there, I'm Me!?👋
+# Hey there, I'm Lohith! 👋
-## yaa i am me not you
-### About Me

-I am a passionate software developer with a love for learning and exploring new technologies.
-I enjoy working on a variety of projects and always strive to improve my skills and knowledge.
+I'm a passionate software developer who loves exploring new technologies and tackling coding challenges head-on.
+On this GitHub, you'll find my journey in code—from personal experiments to collaborative projects
 ### Skills

 - **Languages**: